Two Weeks to Live: Plot

 Gimpel comes with another suggestion, that they should sue the building for not having kept the stairs safe enough.
-They decide to do so, and appoint Lum as Abner's legal representative.
-He doesn't perform very well, since he mistakes the building manager's settlement offer as $10 instead of $10,000, and in the end only manages to settle for a reimbursement sum of $65.
+They decide to do so and appoint Lum as Abner's legal representative.
+He does not perform very well, since he mistakes the building manager's settlement offer as $10 instead of $10,000, and in the end only manages to settle for a reimbursement sum of $65.

 Soon a representative of the stock buyers, Elmer Keaton, come to the hotel to demand their money back, since they have found out the stock is practically worthless.
 Lum convinces Abner to spend the night at the haunted house to make some money.
-Both men are unaware of that the woman, Mrs. Carmen, who offered Abner the job, plans to blow the house up, and claim that the dead and scorched body found in the ruins, is her husband, so she can get the money from his life insurance policy.
+Both men are unaware that the woman, Mrs. Carmen, who offered Abner the job, plans to blow the house up, and claim that the dead and scorched body found in the ruins is her husband, so she can get the money from his life insurance policy.

 Mrs. Carmen gives Abner a violin case and a good luck charm before sending off to the haunted house.
 Abner has no idea that the case contains the bomb and that the charm has the woman's husband's name on it, so that the coroner can identify the body to her advantage.

-But Abner manages to go to the wrong house, and the one he enters is coincidentally inhabited by Nazi spies.
+Abner manages to go to the wrong house, and the one he enters is coincidentally inhabited by Nazi spies.
 When Abner sees the spies he throws the case and flees.
 The bomb explodes and disintegrates the house, and all the spies with it.

 When the two weeks have all but passed, Abner gets the offer to make $10,000 to ride a rocket to Mars.
 Still thinking he will soon die, Abner accepts, but changes his mind, since he will not live long enough to complete the job.
 He goes back to his hotel room to wait for his death, and Lum joins him.

 Lum has caught a very bad cold, and the hotel staff send for a doctor, who arrives to their room a while later.
 The doctor determines Abner to be perfectly healthy, but also that Lum is dying.
 Lum decides to take the job as a rocket passenger instead of Abner.
 Before the two men make it to the launch pad, Gimpel answers the phone in their room and receives news that Stark has sold their land for $20,000.
 Stark starts for the launch pad while Lum seats himself in the rocket.
-When Abner hears the good news he has to sit down, and does so on the launch button, sending Lum off into space.
+When Abner hears the good news, he has to sit down, and does so on the launch button, sending Lum off into space.
 The rocket malfunctions and crashes back down to Earth, landing in Mars, Iowa.